 Paul Cezanne (1839-1906) created some 200 famous paintings exploring the theme of female and male nudes in the landscape, singly and in groups.
-Collectively, these art paintings stem only from the imagination of Cezanne - none of the nudes was painted from actual observation - and from his mastery of tradition in the history of art.
+Collectively, these art paintings stem only from his imagination – none of the nudes was painted from actual observation.

-These three famous paintings epitomize Paul Cezanne's movement toward abstraction and share numerous traits:
+These three famous paintings signal Cezanne’s movement toward abstraction and share numerous traits:

 The Bathers also share overt art historical references in subject and composition.
 Paintings with nudes in a landscape, for instance, were favorites of famous painters like Titian and Poussin; pyramidal grouping of subjects and even the presence of a small dog (missing in the Philadelphia Bathers) have countless art historical precedents among the old masters.

 Paul Cezanne.
 The Large Bathers, 1906.
 Oil on canvas, 82 7/8″ by 98 3/4″.
 Philadelphia Museum of Art.

 That said, the versions of Bathers differ markedly in execution and impact.
 The Barnes Bathers is the most intentionally and densely modelled and painted, clearly the most worked-over.
 For that reason, most art historians agree that it is the earliest version.

 In the National Gallery’s Bathers, the figures are more abstracted and while identifiable as women, they are more geometric objects than feminine bodies.
 This Bathers is about blocks of pure colors and flat planes of flesh-tones, greens and yellows interacting with blocks of sky and trees.

 Even though Philadelphia’s Bathers is unfinished, it is considered by art history experts to be the most resolved of these three Cezanne paintings.
 Primed areas of unpainted canvas create many whitish areas, while the long arms of the figure in the lower right barely obscure earlier legs.